UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 ### Q: The build fails with _"ERROR: Insufficient privileges to use privileged mode"_

-A: Remove `priviliged: true` from your `.drone.yml`.
+A: Remove `privileged: true` from your `.drone.yml`.
 As explained in the [migrating your pipeline section](migrating-your-pipeline), the primary use of this was for Docker-in-Docker which is not required.

 ### Q: The build fails with _"Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?"_